Discover what you are naturally good at

 2. Having lunch with one person from work per week to collaborate and learn from them/network.

-3. Listening in on your boss’s 1:1s for ideas on how you can improve in the future and what areas they see you growing in.
+3. Meeting with your boss one-on-one to discuss how you can improve in the future and what areas they see you growing in.

-6. Reading relevant blogs/books/articles at least per month so you stay up to date in your field.
+5. Reading relevant blogs/books/articles, at least two per month, so you stay up to date in your field.

-8. Setting one goal for each quarter of the year – these can be long-term or short-term depending on their impact and time frame needed to accomplish.
+7. Setting one goal for each quarter of the year.
+These can be long-term or short-term depending on their impact and the time frame needed to accomplish them.

-10. Allocating 2 hours per week to go through LinkedIn recommendations for people who might have similar backgrounds and work interests as you, and reaching out to them.
+9. Allocating two hours per week to go through LinkedIn recommendations for people who might have similar backgrounds and work interests as you, and reaching out to them.

-1. Texting your parents once per week to check in when you are with them on the phone or in-person.
+1. Calling or texting your parents once per week to check in with them.

 3. Planning for an annual retreat with old friends so you can catch up and see each other outside of work/school events.

-4. Setting aside time for 1-on-1 chats during the week (15 minutes is enough) to catch up about anything and everything.
+4. Setting aside time for one-on-one chats during the week (15 minutes is enough) to catch up about anything and everything.

 5. Learn how to be better at communicating openly and honestly with those around you.

-6. Reach out to a friend you haven’t talked to in a while and ask how they are doing.
+6. Reaching out to a friend you haven’t talked to in a while and ask how they are doing.

 7. Offering up your skills/time, whether professional or personal, to someone who asks for it.